How can we help you today?

 • Contract templates and budget spreadsheets

-• A portfolio of past events or mock plans
+• Portfolio of past events or mock plans

-Why it’s a good fit: Best for detail-focused organizers who enjoy high-energy environments and seeing projects come to life.
+Why it’s a good fit: It’s best for detail-focused organizers who enjoy high-energy environments and seeing projects come to life.

 29. Interior design consulting

-People want stylish and functional homes but don’t always know where to start.
-As an interior design consultant, you can offer advice, mood boards, shopping guides, and layout ideas—without needing a physical inventory.
+People want stylish and functional homes, but don’t always know where to start.
+As an interior design consultant, you can offer advice, mood boards, shopping guides, and layout ideas without needing physical inventory.

 How to get started: